totalspectrum/spin2cpp/doc/basic.md

 ```
 This opens the given file for input, output, or append.
 A file opened for output will be created if it does not already exist, otherwise it will be truncated to 0 bytes long.
 A file opened for append will be created if it does not exist, but if it does exist it will be opened for output at the end of the file.

-This second form of `open` is really only useful after a `mount` call is used to establish a file system.
+This second form of `open` is only useful after a `mount` call is used to establish a file system.

 #### Error Handling

 The `open` command will throw an integer error corresponding to one of the error numbers in the C `errno.h` header file.
+This may be caught using the usual `try` / `catch` paradigm.

 ### OPTION